 3. Schedule Data Refresh: For automated updates, click Properties and select the option to Refresh every necessary to set a refresh interval.

 1. Set Up Authentication: If your export requires authentication, check the Auth section within the CSV Getter Sample screen.
 Enable Auth by checking the appropriate box and enter your Auth header.
+Your Auth header will act as an Authorization Bearer Token.

 2. Save Auth Header: Click on Save Auth Header to store your authentication details for future access.